What's with these Li-Ions?

 Getting the longest life from your Li-Ions

-• top up your Li-Ions after each use, rather than running them down (I know this is counter-intuitive, but a shallower depth-of-discharge dramatically improves their lifespans);
+• top up your Li-Ions after each use rather than running them down – a shallower depth-of-discharge dramatically improves their lifespans;

 • avoid keeping your Li-Ions in hot places for extended periods – especially in the glove compartment of a car;

 Li-Ions degrade over time, so it makes more sense to buy new Li-Ions after four or five years than to attempt to store them for that long.
-If anything, they are likely to come down in price during that time.
+In real terms they are likely to come down in price during that time.

-Having two sets of batteries is great – it means that if you forget to charge your cells after an outing, you can simply swap the depleted batteries for the freshly charged set.
-Better yet, you can charge your depleted batteries while you're using the fully charged set.
-Best of all, if you need maximum run-time (like a neighbourhood watch patrol, a night at the game reserve's waterhole or an overnight race) you can carry spare charged batteries with you.
+Having two sets of batteries is great – if you forget to charge your cells after an outing, you can simply swap the depleted batteries for the freshly charged set, and charge the depleted cells while you're using the fully charged set.
+And if you need maximum run-time (like a neighbourhood watch patrol, a night at the game reserve's waterhole or an overnight bike race) you can carry charged spare batteries with you.

 Oddly enough, the biggest problem for old timers (like me) is that we don't use our torches very often, and Li-Ions don't like to be left for long periods (i.e. many weeks) with a full charge.